apache/predictionio/servers/api/README.md

 ## Build and run
 ```
-# From the repository root
+# From the repository root.
+API server depends on other pio modules, need to compile and publish them first.
 sbt commons/publish output/publish

 # Go to API server directory and run play framework